web3os-org/kernel/README.md

 - Rewrite most core modules in Rust
 - Increase inter-module security
 - Some apps are basically just placeholders
+- Modify command interfaces to conform to IEEE Std 1003.1-2017
 - Adding more things to the TODO list

 ## Can it do *thing*?